savagematt/rlcraft/README.md

 ## Features

 * Server starts on boot
-* Server is restarted on errors
+* Server is restarted if it crashes
 * Saves world state in volume mounted from host
 * Use any version of RLCraft (tested on `1.12.2-Beta-2.8.2`)
 * Add additional mod packs